 Adjust levels up or down with keyboard arrows or by clicking below the dB level at the bottom of the test slider or masking slider.

-NOTE: \CD function will only be displayed if you have a disc drive 6.
-To Input & Calibrate the Rainbow Passage in WR for MCL:
+NOTE: CD function will only be displayed if you have a disc drive a.

-a.
 Press the small file folder on the top right of media player.
 Then select "Browse" in the speech material.